 Just three months after Liverpool had completed a unique treble, Sander Westerveld knew that his time at Anfield was over.
-Without warning, he went from winning trophies as the club’s undisputed first choice to being left out of the squad entirely.
+Without warning, he went from winning trophies as the club’s undisputed first-choice goalkeeper to being left out of the squad entirely.

 The end was swift, brutal and unexpected.
 On the last day of August 2001, Gerard Houllier signed two new goalkeepers, Chris Kirkland and Jerzy Dudek.
 Westerveld had made more than 100 appearances over the previous two years, but suddenly he found himself well and truly out of favour.